link422/F24_Team3_TennisBallCollector/Reports/Experimental Analysis.md

 - *This test allows us to see any issues that arise in long-term constant connection.*

-- *Connect the second 12-Volt battery into the 5-Volt stepdown input*
+- *Connect the second 12-Volt battery into the 5-Volt stepdown input.*

-- *Connect the Raspberry Pi and vibration subsystem to 5-Volt stepdown output*
+- *Connect the Raspberry Pi and vibration subsystem to 5-Volt stepdown output.*

 - *Start a timer again to calculate the length of time it stays on.*

-- *Wait until the Raspberry Pi has powered off or until the vibration motors no longer turn on.*
+- *Wait until the Raspberry Pi has powered off or until the vibration motors no longer vibrate.*

 #### LCD AND LIDAR SENSOR  EXPERIMENT

 - *First, the lidar sensors (2) are connected to the Raspberry Pi along with the LCD.*

-- *The code for sensing and counting the tennis balls as well as displaying the count on the LCD shall be loaded onto the Raspberry Pi, and both operate on the boot up of the Pi.*
+- *The code for sensing and counting the tennis balls will be deployed and will display the count on the LCD.*

-- *Then, perform a series of trials on the sensor and display.
-There are 5 trials consisting of 10 attempts each, where a ball passes by both sensors and the accuracy of the sensors is tested.*
+- *Then 5 trials consisting of 10 attempts each will be done.
+Balls will be passed by both sensors at varying speeds and angles and the accuracy of the sensors is recorded.*

-- *Once past the sensor, the code loaded onto the Raspberry Pi shall increment the ball count to be viewed on the LCD.*

 #### CONTROLLER EXPERIMENT
-- *Plug the controller into the Raspberry Pi*
+- *Plug the controller into the Raspberry Pi.*

-- *Download the xbox.py and sample.py files from https://github.com/FRC4564/Xbox*
+- *Download the xbox.py and sample.py files from https://github.com/FRC4564/Xbox .*

-- *Run the command sudo python3 sample.py*
+- *Run the command sudo python3 sample.py.*

-- *Test different buttons on the controller and observe them on the terminal*
+- *Test different buttons on the controller and observe them on the terminal.*

-- *Once this test is complete as long build the ros2 package using the command colcon build*
+- *Once this test is complete as long build the ros2 package using the command colcon build.*

-- *After the package is built, launch the package using the command ros2 launch tennisbot tennisbot.launch.py*
+- *After the package is built, launch the package using the command ros2 launch tennisbot tennisbot.launch.py.*

-- *In a new terminal, type in the command ros2 topic echo/controls*
+- *In a new terminal, type in the command ros2 topic echo/controls.*

-- *In the terminal, an array of integers can be seen and change from 0 to 1 when a button is pressed then back to 0 when let go*
+- *In the terminal, an array of integers can be seen and change from 0 to 1 when a button is pressed then back to 0 when let go.*

-- *Record the array for each button press 5 times*
+- *Record the array for each button press 5 times.*

 ## Expected Results
 #### BATTERY EXPERIMENT
-The expected result for the Motor battery is around 52 minutes due to the battery’s output and the consumption of the driver.
+The expected result for the motors' battery is around 52 minutes due to the battery’s output and the consumption of the motor driver.
 The Raspberry Pi and DC motors are expected to run for at least an hour on their battery.
 This will stay on with no overheating or crashing of data, this can be assumed because of the rated 2.6 Ah of both batteries used.

 #### LCD AND LIDAR SENSOR EXPERIMENT
 The expected result of this experiment is an accurate count of tennis balls collected, as interpreted by the Lidar sensors, shown on the LCD.
 When each ball passes by the sensor, the count on the display will be incremented to the correct amount.